 Instructions

-1. In a large heavy bottom pot over medium heat, sauté 1/2 cup sliced white onions with 2 cloves of minced garlic in 2 tbsp olive oil (use broth for oil-free) for 2-3 minutes until fragrant and starting to soften.
+• Saute Onion and Garlic: Heat the olive oil in a large heavy bottom pot or large skillet over medium heat.
+Once hot, sauté 1/2 cup sliced white onions with 2 cloves of minced garlic for 2-3 minutes until fragrant and starting to soften.

-7. Serve pasta with freshly chopped parsley, fresh cracked black pepper and vegan parmesan and/or tofu feta.
+• Serve pasta with freshly chopped parsley or basil, fresh cracked black pepper and vegan parmesan.

 Notes

 Rotini can be substituted with fusili, macaroni, shells, bows or any other short pasta shape.
 You can use long pasta like spaghetti and linguini but I’d recommend breaking it half before adding to the recipe so it cooks more evenly .
-Note that cooking time will vary based on the pasta used.
+Note that cooking time will vary based on the pasta used and you may need to adjust the amount of liquid.
 Cook until al dente before adding the kale.
 Be sure not to overcook the pasta, especially if you’ll be storing leftovers.

 To store, let cool then store in a sealed container in the fridge for up to 4 days.
 Reheat as needed stovetop or in the microwave until heated to your preference.